Tsugomidasu/FA25EC3/developer_log.md

 None - Proper Testing isn't integrated yet.
 Probably won't until the tree is done.

 **Why**
 Can't do any testing yet.
-(Have to use a simple test program spea)
+(Have to use a simple test program separately)

 **Fix**
 N/A